Halle Mackiewicz

 Halle Elizabeth Mackiewicz (born September 24, 2001) is an American professional soccer player who plays as a goalkeeper for Chicago Stars FC of the National Women's Soccer League (NWSL).
-She played college soccer for the Clemson Tigers and was named the Atlantic Coast Conference (ACC) Goalkeeper of the Year in 2023.
+She played college soccer for the Clemson Tigers and was named the ACC Goalkeeper of the Year in 2023.

 Early life

 Mackiewicz was raised in Broomfield, Colorado.
 She played soccer as a field player before being converted to goalkeeper by the age of ten.
 She attended Legacy High School, where she played one season of soccer as a freshman.
 She played club soccer for Real Colorado, which she helped lead to the DA under-16/17 national championship in 2018, conceding only one goal in six games.
 She was also a four-year starter for her high school basketball team, averaging 15.7 points and 6.2 rebounds per game.

 Clemson Tigers

 After two years primarily as Hensley Hancuff's backup, Mackiewicz became the primary goalkeeper for the Clemson Tigers in her junior season in 2022, starting all 18 games and keeping 7 clean sheets.
 Mackiewicz had a breakout senior season in 2023, setting a program season record with 13 clean sheets (second-most in the nation) in 25 games.
-She helped the Tigers advance to the final of the ACC tournament and the semifinals of the NCAA tournament, both times falling to Florida State.
-In the NCAA tournament round of 16, she saved a penalty kick from Croix Bethune to set up a 5–3 shootout victory over Georgia after a 1–1 draw.
+She helped the Tigers advance to the ACC tournament final and the first NCAA tournament semifinals in program history, both times falling to Florida State.
+In the NCAA round of 16, she saved a penalty kick from Croix Bethune to set up a 5–3 shootout victory over Georgia after a 1–1 draw.
 Mackiewicz was named Atlantic Coast Conference (ACC) Goalkeeper of the Year, first-team All-ACC, and second-team All-American.